List of common words and phrases in Luchazi to English

 - Ivene = owner.

-Common conjunctions and conversational phrases
+Common conjunctions and conversational phrases in Luchazi to English

 - Na = and.
 Example: ua va tangele na yala na mpuevo (He create them male and female).